 Understanding Elder Isolation and Worse

-Federal and state guidelines govern care for nursing home residents.
-The duty of attention includes protecting the human rights of the elderly.
-And this right gets violated by caretakers in and out of nursing homes.
+[Page updated: 02-08-2021] - Federal and California state guidelines govern care for nursing home residents in the Golden State.
+The caretaker's duty of attention includes protecting the human rights of the elderly, yet this duty will often be violated by caretakers in and out of nursing homes.

 Table of Contents:

-These human rights violations go along with isolation.
-And many go under or unreported.
+These human rights violations go along with isolation, with many going under or unreported.

 - If caretakers isolate elders, it is a civil and criminal act.

 - And victims by law may hold the facility and others responsible.

 - So these plaintiffs can sue in civil court.

 - And they will sue to recover financial damages.

 Beyond that, the DA can file a criminal complaint.
 And restitution may be part of any plea bargain.
 An award of money damages can become granted in the civil case.